jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     AttributeError: module 'src.calculator' has no attribute 'add'

-  An :ref:`AttributeError` is raised when accessing or calling an attribute that python cannot find.
+  An :ref:`AttributeError` is raised when accessing or calling an attribute that Python cannot find.
 I think of ``src.calculator.add`` as an address

   * ``src.calculator`` refers to ``calculator.py`` in the ``src`` folder/directory
   * ``add`` refers to something (an attribute) within the ``calculator.py`` file which is currently empty